devtut/generate/docs/python/arcpy.md

 ---
-metaTitle ArcPy
+metaTitle: ArcPy
-description Printing one field's value for all rows of feature class in file geodatabase using Search Cursor, createDissolvedGDB to create a file gdb on the workspace
+description: Printing one field's value for all rows of feature class in file geodatabase using Search Cursor, createDissolvedGDB to create a file gdb on the workspace
 ---

 # ArcPy